cloud-bee/Angular-with-laravel-API/README.md

 ## Processing by API URL

-Change the api url in the proxy.conf.json file, And Do you want to change the API Url requested process. follow the angular documentation **https://angular.io/guide/build**
+Change the api url in the proxy.conf.json file, and do you want to change the API Url requested process. follow the angular documentation **https://angular.io/guide/build**

 ```bash
 {